Once upon a time...

 [Well-known examples of Sebirs created by mental association are illustrated and explained on this website in the Sebir Demonstrator.]

-From this point on, I began to think about how I could make this knowledge available to others and created Sebir.com.
+Next, I began to think about how I could make this knowledge available to others and created Sebir.com.

 However, in spite of the impressive vault of Sebirs I had accumulated over many years, I had to concede that my knowledge about how and why they worked was general at best.
 For instance, although I could now almost instantaneously recognize a genuine Sebir by the unmistakable innovative value created between effort and result, I fell short of any sort of theory to explain what was happening.
 And, more specifically, why did some Sebirs display a large innovative value gap between effort invested and result achieved whereas others displayed a much smaller gap?